TommyRiquet/TommyRiquet/README.md

 - 🏦 I live in Belgium
 - 🧠 I like using React and Python
 - 💬 Talk to me about blockchains, cryptos & the futur of society
-- 🍕 I like pineapple on pizza
+- 🍕 I don't mind pineapple on pizza

 ### Skills
 <p align="left">